 Alex Ferguson is ready to party like its 1999 when Robin van Persie joins Manchester United.

-The Dutch striker was undergoing a medical this afternoon and, providing he beats the 12 noon registration deadline tomorrow, will go straight into the United squad for Monday’s Premier League trip to Everton.
+The Dutch striker underwent a medical yesterday and, providing he beats the 12noon registration deadline today, will go straight into the United squad for Monday’s Premier League trip to Everton.

 Quite apart from the potentially mouthwatering partnership of Van Persie and Wayne Rooney, who scored 72 goals in all competitions between them last term, Ferguson also has England’s Euro 2012 forward Danny Welbeck and Mexico sharp-shooter Javier Hernandez in a four-man strikeforce.